openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 - `headers`: The full set of headers as passed by the Git provider. (example: `headers['x-github-event']` will get the event type on GitHub)
 - `.pathChanged`: a suffix function to a string which can be a glob of a path to check if changed (only `GitHub` and `Gitlab` provider is supported)
+- `files`: The list of files that changed in the event (all, added, deleted, modified and renamed).
+Example `files.all` or `files.deleted`.
+On pull request every file belonging to the pull request will be listed.

 Compared to the simple "on-target" annotation matching, the CEL expression allows you to complex filtering and most importantly express negation.